kcartlidge/ArgsParser/README.md

 #### `GetProvidedAsCommandArgs()`

 This automatically wraps up the result of `Parser.GetProvided()` as a space-delimited command argument string.
+In other words, it returns all the provided options/flags in the ideal format (minus the leading application name).

-In other words, it provides the same output as the example of that method (minus the app name prefix).
+This can be used to annotate your own app's output with the command needed to produce that output, for example, or to automatically document how to recreate the effect of the current run.

-Based on the `GetProvided` example, it would return:
+Based on the `GetProvided` example above, it would return:

 ```
 -port "3000" -read "in.txt" -force -serve